New genetic technology helps solve decades-old serial killer case - NewsBreak

 “She was naked and had been sexually assaulted,” added investigators.
 “Her death was attributed to brutal homicidal violence.”

 Bolsinger was also involved in the February 28, 1988, murder of Geraldine Spencer Toohey, investigated by the Oregon State Police.
-Toohey, a 73-year-old white female, was found in her residence in Eugene, where evidence of forced entry into the residence was discovered.Investigators: DNA from genealogy site caught serial killer
+Toohey, a 73-year-old white female, was found in her residence in Eugene, where evidence of forced entry into the residence was discovered.2 men arrested in shooting near Ontario Street

 Police say Toohey was also sexually assaulted with her death attributed to “brutal homicidal violence.”